Enhancing young people’s digital literacy & skills in the digital era

 As part of our everyday activities, we engage regularly with key stakeholder groups to identify the topics that are most important to them and to our business.
 We do this by conducting targeted surveys and feedback processes, desktop research and in-depth interviews, and through a variety of internal and external events, communications, forums and activities with our stakeholders.

 PwC gathers a broad range of both informal and formal insights from our key stakeholder groups on a regular basis, to inform our approach to the ESG topics that are of most interest to them.
-This includes for example: real-time dialogue with the firm's leaders and clients; actively listening to our people through various channels; ongoing business engagement with suppliers, regulators and government representatives; feedback, surveys and focus groups with clients, universities, NGOs and other business partners; and in-depth research and analysis of emerging social and environmental concerns to capture the evolving needs of society more broadly.
+This includes for example; real-time dialogue with the firm's leaders and clients; actively listening to our people through various channels; ongoing business engagement with suppliers, regulators and government representatives; feedback, surveys and focus groups with clients, universities, NGOs and other business partners; and in-depth research and analysis of emerging social and environmental concerns to capture the evolving needs of society more broadly.

-With less than 10 years to reach the ambitious targets of the Sustainable Development Goals (SDGs), business has a role to play in taking direct action and collaborating with others to deliver more.
+With less than 10 years to reach the ambitious targets of the UN's Sustainable Development Goals (SDGs), business has a major role to play in taking direct action and collaborating with others to deliver more.

 Our commitment to education is broad, and focuses on enabling more people to gain the skills they will need for success in the future.
 Our New world.
 New skills. initiative is aimed at addressing the digital skills gap in communities where we operate, with our clients and their people, and with PwC people.

 At PwC, we are committed to promoting the leadership development and economic empowerment of female employees in the workplace, while placing gender equality at the forefront of our inclusion strategy.